bash20cu/bash20cu/README.md

 - 👋 Hi, I’m @bash20cu
 - 👀 I’m interested in ...
-Dev
+Python and C#
 - 🌱 I’m currently learning ...
 Software Engineer at UIA
 - 💞️ I’m looking to collaborate on ...
 C# Projects and Python
 - 📫 How to reach me ...